 The official languages are English and French (spoken predominantly in Quebec).

 Most visits to Canada are trouble-free.
-The country is politically stable, but does share the common international risk of terrorism.
-There have been no recent terrorism events.
+The country is politically stable but does share the common international risk of terrorism.
 The crime rate is low but travellers are advised to take sensible precautions to safeguard their belongings, as they would anywhere.
 Canada is prone to tornadoes between May and September.

 Smoking bans have been implemented in Canada in enclosed public places such as restaurants, bars, and shopping malls.